-Sexing a baby bearded dragon is very challenging.
+Sexing bearded dragons under three months of age is very challenging.
 In the adult, the male has larger femoral pores (used for scent marking) located on the underside of the thighs just in front of the vent.
-The males are slightly larger than the females, have larger heads and darker 'beards'.
+Male bearded dragons are slightly larger than females and have larger heads and darker 'beards'.

-They are highly social, friendly, animated, curious, docile and gentle animals that are easy to tame and are very responsive to their owners.
-Bearded dragons are hardy, robust, eat well and have a varied diet.
+Bearded dragons are highly social, friendly, animated, curious, docile, and gentle animals that are easy to tame and are very responsive to their owners.
+Bearded dragons are hardy, robust, eat well, and have a varied diet (see handout “Bearded Dragons – Feeding” for more information).
 Bearded dragons can make great pets if cared for properly.
 Please do your homework and research as much as possible about this type of pet before bringing it into your life.
-They are suitable as pets for older children, if they are properly supervised.
+They are suitable as pets for older children if they are properly supervised.